JoshuamURD/notes/content/index.md

 I'll be using it to develop my [mental representations](./Areas/General/mental%20representations.md) of different topics I learn from literature, videos and podcasts.
 Not all of these notes will be complete, or publicly available.
 There are no transient notes in this system.
 Digital gardens are places where notes and writing grows over time.
 A seed, an idea, it grows over time - the idea takes root.
 As those roots grow and connect to others, it becomes part of a larger network.

 Notes are written in draft format and shared without proper revision.
-I will revisit topics and notes, I'll be practicing writing by rewriting - revising and developing notes.
+I will revisit topics and notes, I'll be practicing writing by rewriting - .
 Notes will be linked to relevant notes to be able to jump through trains of thought.
 These notes will grow as they form part of the knowledge network.
 Some of the notes will become very polished and will stand on their own as well research articles - which is what most digital gardeners call an "evergreen" note.
 Evergreen notes are curated and extensively linked notes.

 My hope is that as I get better at web development - and accumulate ideas and references - that I will inspire others to begin their own self-learning journey.
 I hope that I will spark creativity or interest in a topic that can feed curiosity - all the resources will be right here!
 I believe that we live in an opportune time for learning and developing our own interests.
 May are fortunate to have access to all the learning resources they need to develop their abilities in any area.
 Never before has there been greater access to the internet.
 There are thousands of free resources and cheap books with knowledge abounds out there for all kinds of interests.
 The problem is that with all these developments of technology, also comes distraction.
 The same tools that have given us the freedom to learn and acquire knowledge are also the things which distract us.